TomKugelman/Anagram-Detector/README.md

 - Failure output: "__wordOne__ and __wordTwo__ are not anagrams."

 ## Notes
 This was originally an assignment for a Data Structures and Algorithms class.
-I decided to add an ESCAPE option when the [escape] key is pressed because using key inputs was new to me at the time and I foudn this to be an easy assignment.
+I decided to add an ESCAPE option when the [escape] key is pressed because using key inputs was new to me at the time and I found this to be an easy assignment.

 ## Improvements
 If I was going to continue developing this application I would find a way to link it to a word-bank to allow for a separate function that FINDS an anagram for a given word.
-This is clealry otuside the scope of this project and I would prefer to move on to more interesting projects, but it is possible I will revisit this app in the future.
+This is clearly outside the scope of this project and I would prefer to move on to more interesting projects, but it is possible I will revisit this app in the future.
 However, as it stands I am happy with the state of it as-is.